Ztry8/Termlib/README.md

 ## Tiny C99 library with only one header for [EGA](https://en.wikipedia.org/wiki/Enhanced_Graphics_Adapter) terminal graphics
 ![screenshot](https://github.com/Ztry8/ASCII-Engine/blob/main/screenshots/3.png)

 ### About engine

+#### Font
 The engine uses 8x8 EGA font on 80x43 screen.
 Used 16 colors from [default EGA palette](https://en.wikipedia.org/wiki/Enhanced_Graphics_Adapter#Color_palette).
-It uses batching for rendering tiles and tile culling has been implemented.
-The window doesn't close when you press Alt+F4 (this only works on Windows).
-It has vsync only as a frame rate cap and display fps on window's title, graphics API provided by SDL2.
 The font used for graphics is built into the header code.

+#### Rendering
+The engine uses batching for rendering tiles and tile culling has been implemented, it has vsync only as a frame rate cap.
+The graphics API provided by SDL2.

+#### Input
-It doesn't have a feature for mouse support, and it isn't planned to be added in the future.
+The engine uses the keyboard as input, and does not have mouse support, and there are no plans to add it in the future.

-### Does it support C++ ?
+#### Does it support C++ ?
 Yes, the library has been tested with C++ and works pretty well.

 ### Linking